 ABOUT THE MUSEUM

-from its original location at Trolley Park in Glenwood, Oregon to Brooks
+original location at Trolley Park in Glenwood, Oregon to Brooks Oregon

-overhead wire and yard leads, a carbarn with 4 tracks, a powerhouse and
+track with overhead wire and yard leads, a carbarn with 4 tracks, and a

 Every year during the last

-weekend in July, first weekend in August, WAPI has the Great
+weekend in July, first weekend in August, Powerland has the Great

 This is a large show that often attracts 10,000 people